What Is a Credit Note? (Template + Guide)

 There are a number of different circumstances when a credit note can be issued:

-• If an invoice has been raised in error.
+• If an invoice has been raised in error

-• If you have overcharged a client.
+• If you have overcharged a client

-• If the wrong goods have been shipped, or an order has been processed in error.
+• If the wrong goods have been shipped or an order has been processed in error

-A credit note authorises the recipient to claim back the amount of money specified from the sender.
-If the credit note relates to an invoice that is yet to be paid, then the balance is reduced by the amount of the note.
-If the balance has already been paid the recipient of the credit note can ask for a cash refund, or the value of the credit can be offset against future purchases.
+If the balance has already been paid, the recipient of the credit note can ask for a cash refund, or the value of the credit can be offset against future purchases.

 • Your accounting details: This is the information both you and your customer will need for administration and recording purposes, such as: